jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-14c.md

 …fish, river, river; the flooding rested.
 In the mountainland, on a tree, a bird rested.
 Day which … said.

-In spite of the illegibility of some damaged lines, the parallels with the biblical and other Mesopotamian Deluge tales is evident: The flooding had ceased, the ark was "arrested" on the twin-peaked mountain; the rivers began to flow again from the mountaintops and carry the waters back to the oceans; fish were seen; a bird was sent out from the ark.
+The flooding had ceased, the ark was "arrested" on the twin-peaked mountain; the rivers began to flow again from the mountaintops and carry the waters back to the oceans; fish were seen; a bird was sent out from the ark.
 The ordeal was over.
-The Twelfth Planet had passed its "crossing."
-It had neared Earth, and it began to move away, accompanied by its satellites:

 When the savant shall call out: "Flooding!"—
 It is the god Nibiru ["Planet of Crossing"];
 It is the Hero, the planet with four heads.